HugoRibeiro-A88287-UM/GroupChatHomework/README.md

 To send messages there are two way:

-To send a default message to all clients type:
+* Default message to all clients type:

         make send_default_msg

 OR

-To send specific messages:
+* Specific messages:

         ./send.out <command> <message>